 I am retired now from gainful employment, but I taught history for over twenty-five years, including some fifteen years teaching history education.
 I specialized in intellectual history, particularly American intellectual history.
 I have been most interested in why people think the way they do, and how their ideas translate into actions.

-I have taught history for over forty-five years and taught history education for more than twenty years.
-I have worked in and with a wide range of schools.
-These have included inner city and suburban schools; elementary, middle, and high schools; and, undergraduate and graduate college programs.
-I have taught history and education at a wide range of colleges, including Essex Community College, Rutgers University, Teachers College/Columbia University, and William Paterson University, from which I retired several years ago as a social studies education professor.
+I worked in and with a wide range of schools.
+These included inner city and suburban schools; elementary, middle, and high schools; and, undergraduate and graduate college programs.
+I taught history and education at a wide range of colleges, including Essex Community College, Rutgers University, Teachers College/Columbia University, and William Paterson University, from which I retired several years ago as a social studies education professor.

-I have also worked as a lawyer, serving as a Deputy Attorney General for the State of New Jersey and in a variety of policy-making and administrative positions for the City of New York and the State of New Jersey.
+I also worked as a lawyer for some twenty years, serving as a Deputy Attorney General for the State of New Jersey and in a variety of policy-making and administrative positions for the City of New York and the State of New Jersey.

 I approach history as people making choices.
 I am interested in studying how and why people think the way they do, and make the choices that they do.
 Whether we are studying the colonists making the American Revolution, Herman Melville writing the novel Moby Dick, or a Little League baseball manager calling for a squeeze play, we need to look at the alternatives that these people had, the reasons they chose a particular alternative over the others, the consequences of that decision, and what might have been the result if they had made a different choice.
 This is essentially what we do when we evaluate the decisions in our own lives.